Luciano Lamonarca: Albums and digital projects

-In March 2009 Luciano Lamonarca released his first album, titled Mamma, dedicated to his mother and launched in a concert at Merkin Concert Hall in New York.

-In January 2012, he released his second album The Impossible Dream, a compilation of Italian operatic arias and American pop-operatic hits, made in partnership with the New York Choral Society.
-In October of the same year and with the approval of stage director Giancarlo Del Monaco, he produced the online music project Ricordano Mario Del Monaco as a tribute to the legendary tenor Mario Del Monaco.

-In May 2018, he recorded the single God Bless America in partnership with the National Catholic Prayer Breakfast on the occasion of the 100th anniversary of its composition by Irving Berlin.
-Later that year in October, he recorded the single Volare on the 60th anniversary of its composition by Domenico Modugno.
+IIn March 2009, Luciano Lamonarca released his first album, titled “Mamma,” dedicated to his mother and launched in a concert at Merkin Concert Hall in New York.
+In January 2012, he released his second album, “The Impossible Dream,” a compilation of Italian operatic arias and American pop-operatic hits, made in partnership with the New York Choral Society.
+In October of the same year and with the approval of stage director Giancarlo del Monaco, he produced the online music project “Ricordando Mario Del Monaco” as a tribute to the legendary tenor Mario Del Monaco.
+In May 2018, he recorded the single “God Bless America” in partnership with the National Catholic Prayer Breakfast on the occasion of the 100th anniversary of its composition by Irving Berlin.
+Later that year in October, he recorded the single “Volare” on the 60th anniversary of its composition by Domenico Modugno.
+In May 2024, he released “The Song of Saint Pio,” a reinterpretation of the same song composed by Rico Garofalo, in five different languages.

 Media credits

 Luciano Lamonarca has been interviewed and featured in numerous articles and television interviews by The New York Times, The Wall Street Journal, New York Daily News, New York Post, Fox News, NBC, CBS, News 12, RAI Uno, RAI Tre, RAI International, The Italian Times, The Italian Tribune, Italia! magazine (in Russian), La Repubblica, America Oggi, Quotidiano.Net, and Il Corriere del Mezzogiorno.